scriptweaver1/site/scripts/morathi.md

 **< Breathing normalizes >**

-But you might be wondering, why me, The high and mighty Sorceress of Ghrond, one of the strongest spellcasters in the world would bed with a lowly slave like you… Well I have two reasons:
+But you might be wondering, why would I, The high and mighty Sorceress of Ghrond, one of the strongest spellcasters in the world would bed with a lowly slave like you…

+Well I have two reasons:

 For the first, when a woman like me has experienced the greatest pleasures this world can offer, she often wishes to return to normalcy again, like when you had the most wonderful dessert ever, but still might crave some chocolate every once in a while.